gbetorre/rischi/README.md

 ## History

 This section illustrates the evolution of the ROL software in the context of the various releases.<br>
-In corrispondenza di ogni numero di versione non vengono descritte tutte le modifiche made but only the releases of the most significant features.<br />
+Not all changes are described under each version number but only the releases of the most significant features.<br>

-Each version number &egrave; per&ograve; accompanied by the date of the commit of the sources, so by consulting the History of the repository it will be&agrave; easy to to go into all the changes made at the subversion: moreover, each version corresponds to a commit, but not each commit generates a version.<br>
+Each version number is paired with the date of the commit, so by consulting the History of the repository it will be easy to to go into all the changes made at the subversion: moreover, each version corresponds to a commit, but not each commit generates a version.<br>